 This is also known as Grynfeltt-Lesshaft triangle and lies deep to the inferior lumbar triangle.
 The superior lumbar triangle is found in cadavers in a consistent fashion.
 It is also a common site of herniation of abdominal viscera.
 Quadratus lumborum muscle lies medial to it, the internal oblique forms lateral margin and 12th rib lies superiorly.

-Lumbar puncture (LP), is an invasive procedure during which cerebrospinal fluid (CSF) is aspirated from the spinal canal.
-The CSF can further be analyzed for diagnostic purposes.
-The CSF pressure can also be measured.
+Lumbar puncture (LP), is an invasive procedure during which cerebrospinal fluid (CSF) is drained from the spinal canal.
+The CSF can then be analyzed for diagnostic purposes.
+CSF pressure can also be measured.
 LP is usually performed after a neurological examination is completed.
-This procedure is most likely in the setting of concern for infection (such as meningitis) or idiopathic intracranial hypertension (pseudotumor cerebri).
+LP occurs most commonly when there is concern for infection (such as meningitis) or idiopathic intracranial hypertension (pseudotumor cerebri).

 Projection of Viscera onto the Back